Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Create and run a new ruleset with stricter matching criteria, compare the two rulesets to review and verify the results, and then migrate to the new ruleset once approved.
 - [ ] Modify the existing ruleset with stricter matching criteria, compare the two rulesets to review  and verify the results, and then migrate to the new ruleset once approved.

 ### A retail customer wants to bring customer data from different sources and wants to take advantage of identity resolution so that it can be used in segmentation.
-On which entity should this be segmented for activation mambership?
+On which entity should this be segmented for activation membership?

-- [ ] Subscriber.
+- [ ] `Subscriber`.
-- [x] Unified Individual.
+- [x] `Unified Individual`.
-- [ ] Unified Contact.
+- [ ] `Unified Contact`.
-- [ ] Individual.
+- [ ] `Individual`.

 ### A consultant is reviewing a recent activation using engagement-based related attributes but is not seeing any related attributes in their payload for the majority of their segment members.
 Which two areas should the consultant review to help troubleshoot this issue?
 Choose 2 answers

 - [x] The related engagement events occurred within the last 90 days.
 - [ ] The activations are referencing segments that segment on profile data rather than engagement data.
 - [x] The correct path is selected for the related attributes.
-- [ ] The activated profiles have a Unified Contact Point.
+- [ ] The activated profiles have a `Unified Contact Point`.